Old-Farmer/Mango-Editor/README.md

 Linux only now.

-This project is far from mature and may not be safe for production.
+This project is far from mature, so:
+    - May not be safe for production.
+    - Breaking changes affecting configurations, keymaps, and related components may be introduced frequently.

 ## Features